ggreeley/MemoryOrg/README.md

 Moral of the story: in most real applications (intrusions present, interest in clustering of correct words) - ARC_correct_intrude is likely the best bet.

 ## PF
 Each PF function takes two arguments: a vector of words (recall output) and... another vector of words (another recall output).
 PF assess the number of forward and backward pairs of items from recall trial X to recall trial X+1.
 Really, any two outputs can be compared, but that is the classic approach.
+Just as with ARC, reading-in a CSV or similar file with the output of a participant (cleaned appropriately) is also possible - see example data.

 The only difference between the two PF functions is that PF_all produces the componet measures (number of common items, number of observed pairs, etc.) while PF produces only PF.